Conjugator length of locally compact groups of Euclidean isometries: Abstract

 \section{Abstract}

 We consider locally compact subgroups $H$ of the full isometry group $\Isom(\E^n)$ of Euclidean $n$-space which respect the splitting into an orthogonal and a translation subgroup.
-We prove that the conjugator length function of such groups grows linearly.
-Our theorem applies, in particular, to the Lie group $\Isom(\E^n)$ itself but also to affine Coxeter groups and to split crystallographic groups.
+We prove that the conjugator length function of such groups either has zero growth, grows linearly, or is unbounded --- depending on the topology of the spherical part of $H$.
+Our theorem shows, in particular, that affine Coxeter groups and split crystallographic groups have linear growth for their conjugator length functions.